Have you ever said something to your child that you immediately regretted? Me too.

-Getting riled isn’t the issue, the issue is how you get your point across in a way that isn’t detrimental to their mental health.
+Getting riled isn’t the issue.
+The issue is how you get your point across so that it isn’t detrimental to their mental health.

-Anything that gets them thinking about what they said or did to make you feel cross, so that next time it might create a changed ending, is helpful.
+Anything that gets them thinking about what they said or did to make you feel cross so that it might create a changed ending next time is helpful.

 ‘Your Hobby Is Rubbish’

 Way to kick them, right?
 You see your kid trying to play an instrument or practice dancing.
-Maybe they begin to see the fun in playing football, or drawing.
-The list of hobbies are really endless but, ‘Your hobby is rubbish’ will offer the same feeling inside them, whatever they are doing.
+Maybe they begin to see the fun in playing football or drawing.
+The list of hobbies is really endless but, ‘Your hobby is rubbish’ will offer the same feeling inside them, whatever they are doing.

 What you are unknowingly offering to them is to feel rubbish about the things they like.
 Why would any parent do that?

-If something is ‘alien’ to you like if you never danced in your life but your child is desperate for lessons or tutorials, it isn’t an automatic pass to be negative.
+Suppose something is ‘alien’ to you, like if you never danced in your life, but your child is desperate for lessons or tutorials, it isn’t an automatic pass to be negative.
 The unknown can be a journey you both take.

 From passion comes talent, right?